TIS199/MCAIA/README.md

 Server owners should review this behavior and the Terms of Service in `config.yml` before enabling the plugin.
 Treat prompts, server logs, webhook events, API keys, and generated configuration as potentially sensitive.

-> [!CAUTION]
-> The current source contains a hard-coded developer webhook credential.
-Revoke/rotate that credential and remove it from the source and Git history before making a public repository.
-Do not rely on deleting the line in a later commit: previously pushed commits can still expose it.

 ## Building

 The Gradle wrapper is included.
 With Java 25 installed, run: